Yes, I know. A vibrator is probably not the first thing you think of when talking about menopause. But maybe it should be from now on.

-Time For Your Medicine…
+Time for Your Medicine…

 Normally, vaginal dryness is treated with hormone products, such as creams, gels or pills.
 However, according to Dr. Minkin, regular use of a vibrator might prove equally effective in terms of restoring blood flow and increasing vaginal moisture.

-As co-owner of Sinful, a chain of online sex shops in Scandinavia, I often talk to customers about how much a vibrator can do for your sexlife.
+I often talk to customers about how much a vibrator can do for your sexlife.
 So, as you can imagine, I was pleased to see a new benefit added to the already long list of benefits of using a vibrator.